symfony/symfony-docs/frontend/encore/installation.rst

 Installing Encore in Symfony Applications
 -----------------------------------------

-If your application is using :doc:`Symfony Flex </setup/flex>`, run the following commands:
+Run these commands to install both the PHP and JavaScript dependencies in your
+project:

 .. code-block:: terminal

-    $ composer require encore
+    $ composer require symfony/webpack-encore-bundle
     $ yarn install

-This will install and enable the `WebpackEncoreBundle`_, add the ``assets/`` directory, create a ``webpack.config.js`` file, and add ``node_modules/`` to ``.gitignore``.
-If you are not using Symfony Flex, you'll need to create all this by yourself following the instructions shown in the next section.
+If you are using :doc:`Symfony Flex </setup/flex>`, this will install and enable the `WebpackEncoreBundle`_, create the ``assets/`` directory, add a ``webpack.config.js`` file, and add ``node_modules/`` to ``.gitignore``.

-Nice work!
 You can skip the rest of this article and go write your first JavaScript and CSS by reading :doc:`/frontend/encore/simple-example`!

+If you are not using Symfony Flex, you'll need to create all these directories and files by yourself following the instructions shown in the next section.

 Installing Encore in non Symfony Applications
 ---------------------------------------------